Last Update: 7th May 2025

 Also, study these articles:

-Why do Marketers need Undisclosed Promotions?
+Why do Marketers prefer undisclosed promotions?

 How does the engineering community view the world?

-- Olympus improved the ISO performance of the EM1 II with a 3rd stop (4%).
+Spend a few moments and review the following:- Olympus improved the ISO performance of the EM1 II with a 3rd stop (4%).
 How?

-- Why do we never see discussions on the Live MOS sensor, and those who do ask are...
+- Why do we never see discussions on the Live MOS sensor, and those who ask are...

 - Pixel pitch defines the resolution/quality of TV displays.
 Why apply that to sensors..?